wml-frc/CJ-Vision/docs/gettingStarted.md

 	}

 	void onUpdate() override {
-		CJ::Contours::detectContours(_inputImg, _outputImg); // disable fraw is false. (it will draw the contours onto the output image and we can display it later)
+		CJ::Contours::detectContours(_inputImg, _outputImg); // disable draw is false. (it will draw the contours onto the output image and we can display it later)
 	}

  private: